Trails & Maps

 All trails begin and end at the lodge.

 Please do not snowshoe on the ski trails, except were they intersect with the snowshoe trails.
-All the trails are marked with fluorescent green flagging tape.
+All of the trails are marked with diamond trail markers every 30-40 metres along the trail.
+Claim Jump is a dog-friendly snowshoe trail that travels back to Nickel Plate Lake.

 Nickle Plate Snowshoe Trails Descriptions